eps696/stylegan2/README.md

 Please note: we save both full models (containing G/D/Gs networks for further training) as `snapshot-baseresolution-config-kimg.pkl`, and compact models (containing only Gs network for inference) as  `dataset-baseresolution-config-kimg.pkl`, e.g. `mydata-512-f-0360.pkl`.
 For non-square dataset, the name will be extended to `dataset-baseresolution-config-initialXY-kimg.pkl` (e.g.`mydata-512-f-3x4-0360.pkl`).
 Changing this naming may break other scripts behaviour!

 For small datasets (100x images instead of 10000x) one may add `--d_aug` option to use [Differential Augmentation] for more effective training.
 The length of the training is defined by `--lod_step_kimg XX` option.
 It's kind of legacy from [progressive GAN] and defines one step of progressive training.
 The network with base resolution 1024px will be trained for 20 such steps, for 512px - 18 steps, et cetera.
-Reasonable value for big datasets is 300-600, while in `--d_aug` mode 20-40 is sufficient.
+Reasonable `lod_step_kimg` value for big datasets is 300-600, while in `--d_aug` mode 20-40 is sufficient.

 * Resume training on `mydata` dataset from the last saved model at `train/000-mydata-512-f` directory:
 ```